 About MIR Corp

-MIR Corporation, whose name means "peace" and "world" in Russian, has specialized in Russia (and neighboring countries) for 25 years.
+MIR Corporation, which means "peace" and "world" in Russian, has specialized in Russia (and neighboring countries) for 25 years.
 Offering scheduled and custom journeys to Russia, along the Trans-Siberian and across the Silk Route, MIR's Seattle-based experts design imaginative trips that take travelers far from the familiar and work closely with local affiliates in Western Russia, Siberia, Ukraine and Uzbekistan to carry them out.
-MIR has twice been named one of National Geographic Adventure's "Best Adventure Travel Companies on Earth".